TalkEZY/mapfig-studio/README.md

   - Please check here or at docs site for updates.
 Full code will be added to this repo.

-  - Low-cost commercial support is available as well as free support via our forum.

 ## Contributors